qfetrow/OregonBigTree/README.md

 The state senate and house are currently not in session, and the next session does not begin until next february.
 For this reason many "current-date" variables are hardcoded to march 1st.
 This is to test the functionality of the upcoming measures and meetings features.
-I plan to have this app in the app store before next legislative session begins.
+I plan to have this app in the app store before the next legislative session begins.